Beercations Are Booming

 The top metro areas are*:

 |Top 6 Large Metro Areas||Top 6 Small Metro Areas|

 |4) Portland-South Portland-Biddeford, Maine||4) Corvallis, Ore.|

 |6) Santa Rosa-Petaluma, Calif.||6) Burlington-South Burlington, Vt.|

 No matter what you call it—beercation, brewery visits, or tourism for beer—one true mark of success for today’s craft brewers is the trend of traveling for beer.

-*To find the top metropolitan areas for beer tourism, Travelocity scored the over 300 US MSAs (Metropolitan Statistical Areas) on four factors:
+*To find the top metropolitan areas for beer tourism, Travelocity scored the over 300 U.S. Metropolitan Statistical Areas (MSAs) on four factors:

-Breweries per 1 million residents: Working with the Brewers Association (an organization representing the majority of independent brewers in the US), every MSA was scored by the number of breweries and brewpubs per 1 million residents
+- Breweries per one million residents: Working with the Brewers Association (an organization representing the majority of independent brewers in the U.S.), every MSA was scored by the number of breweries and brewpubs per one million residents.